streamlink/streamlink/docs/index.rst

 What is Livestreamer?
 ---------------------

-Livestreamer is a :ref:`cli` that pipes video streams from various services into a video player, such as `VLC <http://videolan.org/>`_.
+Livestreamer is a :ref:`command-line utility <cli>` that pipes video streams from various services into a video player, such as `VLC <http://videolan.org/>`_.
 The main purpose of Livestreamer is to allow the user to avoid buggy and CPU heavy flash plugins but still be able to enjoy various streamed content.

-There is also an :ref:`api` available for developers who want access to the video stream data.
+There is also an :ref:`API <api_guide>` available for developers who want access to the video stream data.

 Latest release: v\ |version| (:ref:`changelog`)